Istanbul's ambitious mayor deals a new blow to Erdogan

 Imamoglu has appealed, meaning that he has continued to serve as mayor while putting his fate in the hands of judges whose impartially he questioned.

+A practising Muslim leading a secular outfit, the former businessman can draw support from a wide spectrum of voters.

+"He can attract all segments of the opposition electorate, whether it's Turkish or Kurdish, Sunni or Alevi, young or old," said Berk Esen, a political scientist at Istanbul's Sabanci university.

-Imamoglu's rise from local Istanbul district leader to mayor came in an anti-Erdogan wave that allowed opposition parties to take power in Turkey's major cities including the capital, Ankara.
+Imamoglu's original 2019 win came in an anti-Erdogan wave propelling the opposition into power in Turkey's major cities including the capital, Ankara.

-Some voters rebelled against sweeping purges that followed a failed putsch in 2016.
-Others were disillusioned by an economic crisis.

 A new generation of leaders from the staunchly secular CHP, including Imamoglu in Istanbul and Mansur Yavas in Ankara, offered a clear alternative to Erdogan's Islamic-rooted AKP.